-Prior to initiating construction, LAWA or its contractor would conduct a pre-construction evaluation to determine if the proposed construction would interfere with existing soil or groundwater remediation efforts.
+Prior to initiating construction, LAWA or its contractor would conduct a pre-construction evaluation to determine if the proposed construction would interfere with existing soil or groundwater remediation efforts (see Appendix G, Section 10 for additional discussion of measures LAWA will perform during construction).
 For sites currently on LAX property, LAWA or its contractor would work with tenants to ensure that, to the extent possible, remediation is completed prior to the construction.
 For properties to be acquired, LAWA or its contractor would evaluate the status of all existing soil and groundwater remediation efforts.
 As part of this evaluation, LAWA or its contractor would assess the projected time required to complete the remediation activities and would coordinate with the land owner and the agency with jurisdiction to ensure that remediation is completed prior to scheduled demolition and construction activities, if possible.

 If remediation must be interrupted to allow for construction, LAWA or its contractor would notify and obtain approval from the regulatory agency with jurisdiction, as required, and would evaluate whether new or increased monitoring would be necessary.
 If it is determined that contamination has migrated during construction, temporary measures would be taken to stop the migration.
 As soon as practicable following completion of construction in the area, remediation would be reinstated, if required by the RWQCB or another agency with jurisdiction.
 In such cases, LAWA or its contractor would coordinate the design of project and the re-design of the remediation systems to ensure that they are compatible and to ensure that the proposed remediation system is comparable to the system originally in place.
-If it is determined during the preconstruction evaluation that construction would preclude reinstatement of the remediation program, LAWA or its contractor would obtain approval to initiate construction from the agency with jurisdiction.
+If it is determined during the pre-construction evaluation that construction would preclude reinstatement of the remediation program, LAWA or its contractor would obtain approval to initiate construction from the agency with jurisdiction.